Author: Stella

 What is Model Validation?

 Whenever you trade financial instruments you end up with one half of a trade.
 You sold an option, so you hold onto a responsibility to fulfill your end of the option deal.
 If you buy a forward, you hold that forward until you either sell it or it matures.
 These holdings are important because at the end of the day someone may ask what all these things are worth.
 You may want to know what they are worth for many reasons, like, how much money do we expect to make on them?
-But the most common reason is “if we had to sell (or close out) it all right now, and have no holdings, what’s a fair price that we could ask for that people are willing to pay?”.
+But a very common reason is “if we had to sell (or close out) it all right now, and have no holdings, what’s a fair price that we could ask for that people are willing to pay?”.
 This “fair value” is an important principle.
 It often ends up in the financial statements of the organization and it can be quite problematic when it is wrong.

 So how do we get those fair values?
 Sometimes, it’s simple.
 If you own some publicly traded stock, just take the end of day price of that stock and multiply it with how much stock that you own.
 Other times, it’s really hard.
 You have some equity in a private startup that writes its financial statements on a napkin?
 Well, you’ll probably want a team of analysts and have them spend some time looking at just that company to understand how much that equity is worth to someone else.
 There is a middle ground too (which was our focus); a set of securities and derivatives for which the price can’t just be read off a website, but that don’t need a dedicated team of analysts.
 A simple example is an over-the-counter (OTC) forward with a custom expiry.
 Let’s say you have a client that wants to buy salmon futures like the ones on Fishpool, which normally expire at the start of every month.
 However, they would like to have it expire at the end of the month instead, let’s say that’s in 2.5 months time.
 “No problem” you say.
 Since you know the 2 month salmon futures price, and the 3 month price, the 2.5 month price should probably be somewhere in between those two.
 So you draw a line between those two prices and take the price half way, add your fee or spread, and give your client an offer.
 At the end of the day your boss comes over and asks hey, how are we going to put these into our end of day book? “well, just draw a line between these two points every day, take the halfway point, and use that” you say, and there we have our model.